-The ENAC Weeks are offered in the fourth semester of the Bachelor cycle.
-They constitute a mandatory project for all ENAC students during their Bachelor’s studies.
+The ENAC Week is offered in the fourth semester of the Bachelor cycle.
+It constitutes a mandatory course for all ENAC students during their Bachelor’s studies.

 A course providing an introduction to law issues (“La maîtrise du sol en droit suisse“) precedes the ENAC Weeks and brings together ENAC students from all sections.
 Additionally, a short introduction into systems science as a tool for interdisciplinary communication precedes and follows the ENAC week.

 See here the calendar of the ENAC weeks for the students.